Illinois Adopts e-Discovery Rule - Part I

 Illinois practitioners not only must learn to work within the amended Illinois rules, but because the rules are based on the Federal Rules, practitioners should also familiarize themselves with the now well-established Federal rules and case law.
 For example, the series of decisions known as Zubulake I, II, III, IV, and V paved the way for electronic discovery and discussed several important issues relating to e-discovery including cost-shifting for the production of electronic discovery and adverse inference sanctions.
 Zubulake I and II are seminal cases that led to the amendments of the FRCP in 2006.
 Additionally, the case of Lorraine v.
 Markey American Insurance Co. is a landmark case that outlines the rules for authenticating ESI and determining its admissibility in court.
 Since Illinois does not have an abundance of opinions concerning how electronic discovery should be used in court, the FRCP and its decisions should serve as authority as to how the Illinois rules should be applied.

-Our business law attorneys at the Chicago firm of Bellas & Wachowski are available to help you with any questions you may have regarding e-discovery.
+Our business law attorneys at the Chicago firm of Bellas & Wachowski Attorneys at Law are available to help you with any questions you may have regarding e-discovery.

 Electronic discovery is discovery in a civil litigation that deals with the exchange of electronically-stored information (“ESI”).
 ESI includes, but is not limited to “emails, documents, presentations, databases, voicemails, audio and video files, social media, and web sites.”
 ESI plays a fundamental role in the litigation process not only because it is an intangible form of discovery, but also because the electronically-stored files contain metadata.
 Metadata is information that is unique to ESI because it can include crucial evidence that cannot be found in a tangible document, such as the exact time and date an email was written, whether a document was altered, or if a file was received and read.